basm92/Getting-and-Cleaning-Data/Readme.md

 ---
 title: "Getting and Cleaning Data Course Project"
 output: html_notebook
+editor_options:
+  chunk_output_type: inline
 ---

+## Course Project

 This is a readme file for my course project for 'Getting and Cleaning Data' on Coursera.

-## Course Project
+This repository contains all unzipped files in the appropriate folders, and the scripts necessary to do the analysis and extract the tidy data file.

 ### Downloading the data and executing the script

-First,
+First, we will download the necessary data on your local pc.

-Run the following chunk of code
+Run the following chunk of code:

 ```{r}
 download.file("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip", destfile = "data.zip")